 - Participation in two Progress Labs.
-In each of these, the Mentorship Award winner will present a section of their musical in front of MMD members and receive feedback from a panel of industry professionals.
+In each of these, the Mentorship Award winner will present a section of their musical and receive feedback from a panel of industry professionals.

 - Access to work shadowing opportunities – either on a Stiles and Drewe show or with alternative industry contacts (subject to availability and production schedules).

 - After 12 months, the above culminates in rehearsal provision for a workshop with an Industry Showcase presentation at the end.
 This is with a professional cast, Director and MD.

 How to Submit:

 Submissions for the 2021 Mentorship Award open on Wednesday 11th November 2020.
 Entries must be received by 23.59 on Sunday 31st January 2021.

 1. A completed Personal Information Form – on completion you will receive a link to the Equal Opportunities Form.